smartsheet-platform/smartsheet-java-sdk/README.md

 **1.1.0**
 * Added support for group administration and sharing (note there are some backwards incompatible changes to sharing)
 * Added support for attachment versioning
+* Added support for Formats on cells, rows, and columns

 **1.0.3**